jlb10333/longinus/README.md

       + 1 source
     + Activator
       + Emits activation at level corresponding to highest historical activation received
-  - Flat
+  - Min
     - Activatable
       - 1 source
     - Activator
+      - Emits activation at level equal to (MIN(A, M)), where A is incoming activation and M is the given threshold
+  - Max
+    - Activatable
+      - 1 source
+    - Activator
-      - Emits activation at level equal to 1.0 if A > 0.5, otherwise 0.0
+      - Emits activation at level equal to (MAX(A, M)), where A is incoming activation and M is the given threshold
   + Engine
     + Activatable
       + 1 source